thefourhorsemen/solaris/README.md

 # solaris

-solaris helps you to understand the way you consume locally the energy produced by solar panel installations.
+solaris helps you understand the way you consume locally the energy produced by solar panel installations.

 It has been specially designed for home solar panel installations.